 Gary Paramanathan’s film Mastering the Rhythm was officially selected for the 2018 Wollongong Film Festival; it was a Semi Finalist in the Real Film Festival 2018.

 Vonne Patiag’s film Shading was a Semi Finalist in the Real Film Festival 2018 and was selected for the Sydney World Film Festival 2019.
-Check the website for session times in early April!
+Check the website for session times.
+Watch the trailer for Shading.

 Diverse Screens South West Sydney 2017